Training design classes for the marketing executive

 It can be a far cry from giving an assignment to a professional and critiquing their work,

 to having a hands-on involvement with projects you write or design yourself.
+What may be lost is objectivity.
+Is there a way around that?

 (But he or she may not always decide that that's the best course of action.)